cacciatc/happiNES/README.txt

 @@@happiNES is a NES emulator.

   This is a prototype written in ruby.
 Once things are working well enough and I like the design, we will start implementing components in c/c++ and then write ruby bindings.
-Check out the archive folder to see my original start on the emulator using ragel and c.
+Check out my old_happiNES folder to see my original start on the emulator using ragel and c.

   Currently most work is happening in the picture processing unit.